Flag of South Australia

-The current state flag of South Australia, was officially adopted by the government of South Australia in 1904.
+The current state flag of South Australia, was officially adopted in 1904.

 The flag is based on the defaced British Blue Ensign with the state badge located in the fly.
 The badge is a gold disc featuring a piping shrike with its wings outstretched.
 The badge is believed to have been originally designed by Robert Craig, a teacher at the School of Arts in Adelaide, and officially gazetted on 14 January 1904.

+Design

+The flag uses the same basic template as the flag of every other Australian state, a blue field with the Union Jack on the canton and a unique design on the fly.
+In this case, the seal is a yellow disc, representing the sun, with a piping shrike perched on a eucalyptus tree branch.
+The Piping Shrike is more commonly known as a White-backed Magpie.